HomeBusinessHow to Choose the Right Business Directory: A Checklist for SMBs

 Research from business data analysts shows that industry-specific directories generate 3.7 times more qualified leads than general directories for specialized businesses.

-Not all directories serve all industries equally well.
-Finding directories that specialize in or effectively serve your specific business sector can dramatically improve your results.
+Not all directories serve all industries equally.
+Finding directories that specialize in or serve your specific sector well can improve your results.

-When directories display these signals prominently, they demonstrate commitment to maintaining a trustworthy platform for both businesses and users.
+When directories show these signals up front, they show a commitment to keeping a trustworthy platform for businesses and users.

 Beyond the metrics above, look for these trust signals: